acrinym/Hermes/README.md

 ### Installation
 1. Run `./setup.sh` to install server and extension dependencies.
 2. Build the extension: `cd hermes-extension && npm run build`.
+3. Package the extension: `cd hermes-extension && npm run package` to produce a ready-to-install ZIP.
-3. From inside `hermes-extension/`, run `npm run dev` to watch and rebuild files during development.
+4. From inside `hermes-extension/`, run `npm run dev` to watch and rebuild files during development.
-4. Load the `hermes-extension` folder in Chrome as an unpacked extension.
+5. Load the `hermes-extension` folder in Chrome as an unpacked extension.

 `npm run dev` automatically rebuilds the React UI as you edit files.
 Run `npm run build` again for a one-off rebuild if the watcher is stopped.